dysproseum/kplaylist-php7/README.md

 The goal has always been not to modify the original software any more than necessary.
 In addition to PHP7 compatibility updates, the following additions have been made:

-#### HTML5 player
-  - By default, kPlaylist creates M3U playlists that will open in a native media player like Winamp or VLC, as well as support for a flash player or jwplayer.
-This addition enables native playback via HTML5 player in the browser.
+**In-browser playback:** By default, kPlaylist creates M3U playlists that will open in a native media player like Winamp or VLC, as well as support for a flash player or jwplayer.
-  - This requires setting `external.js` as the "External javascript" value and `external.css` as the "External CSS" value

-#### Mobile layout
+This addition enables native playback in the browser with two new themes:
+  - The HTML5 player uses the native browser `<audio>` or `<video>` tags.
+  - The webamp player has been integrated.

+You can set the theme per-user under My -> Options -> Style.

+**Mobile layout:** It's now easier to use kPlaylist from mobile devices.

+  - The mobile layout has been created for widths less than 768px.
-  - This requires setting `mobile.css` as the "Mobile CSS" value
+  - This requires setting `mobile.css` as the "Mobile CSS" value.

-You can find these options under Admin control -> Settings -> Customize
+You can find these options under Admin control -> Settings -> Customize.

 ---

 ### Installing kPlaylist

+You will want to have a web server such as Apache or nginx, as well as a MySQL server already installed, or use the tested Docker images.

 The current main branch has been tested with the following versions:
 - Apache 2.4.38 :heavy_check_mark: